-The Paget's Association Centres of Excellence
+The Paget's Association Centres of Excellence Award

-The Trustees wish to use this initiative to raise the profile and awareness of Paget’s Disease and to ensure optimal management of patients and provision of services to patients and their carers.
-They also wish to continue to meet the mission of the charity by encouraging education and research in Paget’s Disease.
+The Trustees wish to use this initiative to raise the profile and awareness of Paget’s disease and to ensure optimal management of patients and provision of services to patients and their carers.
+They also wish to continue to meet the mission of the charity by encouraging education and research in Paget’s disease.

-The Trustees expect productive interactions between the Paget’s Association charity and the Centres of Excellence, for example in fundraising and hosting meetings for members/patients.
+The Trustees would expect productive interactions between the Paget’s Association charity and the Centres of Excellence, for example in fundraising and hosting meetings for members/patients.
 The Trustees hope that the award of Centre status will provide applicants with a “badge” of local and national recognition that will facilitate their negotiation with health care providers to offer best standards of care to patients.